Soleus Muscle: Benefits, Exercise & How It Controls Blood Sugar

 Frequently Asked Questions

 Sit with your feet flat on the floor, hip-width apart.
-Lift your heels while keeping your toes pressed down firmly, hold for 2-3 seconds, then lower slowly and with control.
-Focus on engaging the deep calf muscle (soleus), not the surface gastrocnemius muscle.
-The movement should feel sustainable[2]
+Lift your heels while keeping your toes pressed down firmly, hold for 2 to 3 seconds, then lower slowly and with control.
+Focus on engaging the deep calf muscle (soleus), not the surface gastrocnemius.
+The movement should feel sustainable [2].

-Research from the University of Houston shows that activating the soleus muscle during sitting may significantly reduce post-meal blood glucose excursions and lower insulin demand compared to sedentary conditions[2][3].
-In controlled studies, reductions of up to 52% in glucose excursion were observed[2].
-However, these results were from small studies in laboratory settings.
-Individual results vary significantly, and larger clinical trials with diverse populations are still needed[2].
+Research from the University of Houston shows that activating the soleus during sitting may significantly reduce post-meal blood glucose excursions and lower insulin demand compared with sitting still [2][3].
+In controlled studies, reductions of up to 52% in glucose excursion were observed [2].
+These came from small lab studies, so individual results vary and larger trials are still needed.
+The technique should complement, not replace, prescribed diabetes medicine.
+Always consult your healthcare provider first.

 3. Why is the soleus muscle often called the “second heart”?